Shinigami1312/Cloud_Security_Project/README.md

 ## Conclusion
 This project provides a comprehensive approach to secure cloud architecture by integrating various AWS security services.
 The methodologies and implementations documented here serve as a blueprint for organizations seeking a structured security posture within AWS.
 The solution is scalable, making it applicable to various industry sectors with compliance requirements.

-## Future Work
-To further enhance security, future iterations of this project could explore:
-- **Advanced Threat Detection**: Implementing machine learning with Amazon Macie for data loss prevention.
-- **Encryption Best Practices**: Using AWS KMS for encrypting data at rest and in transit.
-- **Compliance Automation**: Leveraging AWS Config to automatically check for policy compliance.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---